cjratcliff/ml-compiled/docs/td.rst

 SARSA
 -------
 An algorithm for learning a policy.
 Stands for state-action-reward-state-action.
-On-policy.
-Unlike Q-learning, SARSA is an on-policy algorithm and thus learns the Q-values associated with the policy it follows itself.
-Q-learning on the other hand is an off-policy algorithm and therefore learns the value function while following an exploitation/exploration policy.

-The update rule is:
+The update rule for learning the Q-function is:

 .. math::

     Q(s_t,a_t) := Q(s_t,a_t) + \alpha (r_{t+1} + \gamma Q(s_{t+1},a_{t+1}) - Q(s_t,a_t))

+Unlike Q-learning, SARSA is an on-policy algorithm and thus learns the Q-values associated with the policy it follows itself.
+Q-learning on the other hand is an off-policy algorithm and learns the value function while following an exploitation/exploration policy.